Feynman diagram: On a lattice

 Here the integration domain is over k restricted to a cube of side length 2π/a, so that large values of k are not allowed.
-It is important to note that the k-measure contains the factors of 2π from Fourier transforms, this is the best standard convention for k-integrals in QFT.
+The k-measure contains the factors of 2π from Fourier transforms, this is the best standard convention for k-integrals in QFT.
 The lattice means that fluctuations at large k are not allowed to contribute right away, they only start to contribute in the limit a → 0.
 Sometimes, instead of a lattice, the field modes are just cut off at high values of k instead.

 It is also convenient from time to time to consider the space-time volume to be finite, so that the k modes are also a lattice.
 This is not strictly as necessary as the space-lattice limit, because interactions in k are not localized, but it is convenient for keeping track of the factors in front of the k-integrals and the momentum-conserving delta functions that will arise.

 On a lattice, (ii), the action needs to be discretized: